hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Oxygen 60%, Methane 25%, Nitrogen 15%

-**General:** A frozen world dominated by ice and snow, Glaciera's inhabitants are masters of thermal technology.
+**General:** Glaciera is a frozen world characterized by vast glaciers, towering ice formations, and an unyielding blanket of snow.
+The planet's surface is largely inhospitable due to extreme cold, but pockets of geothermal activity allow for habitable zones.
+Glaciera's inhabitants are masters of thermal technology, enabling them to thrive in the harsh freeze.
+They possess advanced techniques for manipulating heat and crafting materials that withstand the cold, allowing them to create intricate cities and machinery that function optimally in low-temperature environments.

 ## Terranova (R)